MuhammadAkbar007/resto-backend/README.md

 🍴 A full-featured RESTful backend for a restaurant management system built with **Spring Boot 3** 🌱, using **JWT security** 🚔, **role-based access control** ☸️, and **Swagger/OpenAPI** 📄 for API documentation.
 This project includes user registration with email 📧 OTP verification, scheduling for auto-cleanup 🧹, dish and order management, and soft/hard delete ❌ functionality.
-Inside [http folder](https://github.com/MuhammadAkbar007/resto-backend/tree/main/src/main/resources/http/), there are examples of API endpoints.
-Inside [http folder](src/main/resources/http), there are examples of API endpoints.
+Inside [http folder](src/main/resources/http), there are examples of API endpoints to try.

 ---